GeoffreyBooth/node-esm-entry-points-proposal/type-auto-algorithm.md

 - A reference to `arguments` in the top scope.

-- A reference to `this` in the top scope.

 - A reference to `return` in the top scope.

 Then the file is unambiguously CommonJS.
 Stop and execute it as CommonJS JavaScript.